Our Childhood Trauma Test for ACEs

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

-Skilled psychotherapists help clients understand how their emotions and past experiences affect their behaviors.
+Skilled psychotherapists using this therapeutic approach help clients understand how their emotions and past experiences affect their behaviors.
 The therapist teaches the client to reframe negative thoughts and responses into positive ones.

 Eye Movement Desensitization and Reprocessing (EMDR)